 What is bullying?

-Bullying is repeated behaviour intended to hurt someone emotionally or physically.
-Bullying is often aimed at certain people because of their race, religion, gender or sexual orientation or any other aspect such as appearance or disability.
+Bullying is often aimed at certain people because of their race, religion, gender, sexual orientation or any other aspect such as appearance or disability.

 Bullying can take many forms including:

 - Physical – for example: pushing, poking, kicking, hitting, biting, pinching

 - Verbal – for example: name-calling, sarcasm, spreading rumours, threats, teasing, belittling.

 - Emotional – for examples: isolating others, tormenting, hiding books, threatening gestures, ridicule, humiliation, intimidating, excluding, manipulation and coercion.

 - Sexual – for example: unwanted physical contact, inappropriate touching, abusive comments, homophobic abuse, exposure to inappropriate films

 - Online/cyber – for example: posting on social media, sharing photos, sending nasty text messages, social exclusion